KoichiHaradaEndor/HTTPServer/src/Documentation/Methods/import HttpServer.md

 This method is used to handle web request.

-Just call this method in your On Web Connectin database method.
+Just call this method in your On Web Connection database method.

 Pass Web Server object returned by 4D's `Web Server` command to the first parameter.
 It tells the component which web server configuration should be loaded.